 - Operationalizing reporting: Maintaining QFC data, linkages, processes and technology will be a new operational constant to satisfy on-demand requests from regulators.
 Upon receipt of requests, firms must be ready to upload a consolidated report that covers all in-scope entities.
 This also requires validating the FDIC/Treasury report for business context, remediating any errors and quickly addressing exceptions.
 The reports are filed in a stringent format of 8 tables and 128 fields of data and must be submitted by 7:00am the following day.

-The Benefits of QFC Recordkeeping Go Beyond Compliance
+The Benefits Go Beyond Compliance

 The QFC Recordkeeping requirement adds yet another compliance burden to many banks already managing numerous regulations.
 Fortunately, advanced, flexible technology available today facilitates compliance with minimal disruption to existing technology and internal processes – and in time for the deadlines.
 Ultimately, firms can reduce the costs, time and operational demands to meet the new QFC Recordkeeping rules.